We held an intercultural exchange event ~🌺Vietnam edition🌺~!

 summary

-This concludes our introduction to the Hataraku Project and the intercultural exchange event!
+That concludes our introduction to the Hataraku Project and its intercultural exchange event!

-We hope to continue to hold more events like this as part of our "Diversity & Inclusion" initiative!
+We will continue to actively hold events like this as part of our "Diversity & Inclusion" initiative!

-If you are interested in Beyond after reading this article, be sure to check out the recruitment site ⇩!
+If you've read this article and are interested in Beyond, be sure to check out our recruitment site below!

 [Quiz Answers]